mbelmontes7/mbelmontes7/README.md

 Hi there 👋🏻

-My name is Magaly,I'm learing how to code in javascript and React 👩🏻‍ 💻  I make videos about my journey on Tiktok https://www.tiktok.com/@magalybelmontes77?lang=en. 📹
+My name is Magaly, I'm learing how to code in javascript and React 👩🏻‍ 💻  I make videos about my journey on Tiktok https://www.tiktok.com/@magalybelmontes77?lang=en. 📹

 👉🏻  Currently working on: